Amir Abrashi: Return to Grasshoppers

 On 23 June 2021, Abrashi returned to Grasshoppers on a two-year contract.
 He immediately took up captaining duties in the team's first season back in the Swiss Super League.
 While his return was widely celebrated among the fans, it didn't go as smoothly as hoped, as he received four yellow cards in his first four games.
 In his first derby back in Zurich, he managed to receive two yellows within the span of a minute shortly after halftime.
 He was further plagued with injury for the remainder of 2021.
 He supplied his first goal contribution since his return on 24 April 2022, in a 3–1 victory over Lausanne-Sport.

 On 23 January 2023, he extended his contract with Grasshoppers for a further year until June 2024.
 On 10 May 2023, he was honored for playing his 200th game for Grasshoppers over his two engagements at the club, including ten appearances in European qualifiers, 19 cup games, and over 170 league appearances.

 On 29 February 2024, Grasshoppers announced that Abrashi's contract had been extended for a further season, until June 2025.
 He played his 250th game in the Grasshopper dress on 21 September 2024.
 He agreed to another contract extension on 10 December 2024, keeping him at the club for a further year until summer 2026.

+Two severe injuries in summer and autumn 2025 would see him sidelined for the majority of the 2025–26 season.
+On 10 April 2026, his contract was extended for a further year.
+On 24 May 2026 Abrashi became the decisive figure in a 2–1 victory over Aarau in the Super League play-off final, which secured their top-flight spot for another season, and despite suffering a heavy facial injury and bleeding after a 104th-minute challenge, he continued playing until the end.